OHNONOTAMOTH/reminder-system/README.md

 # reminder-system
- A python program that plays text to speech at a certain time of the day.
+ A python program that runs a command or plays TTS at a certain time of day.